ProvableHQ/leo/documentation/cli/execute.md

 Specifies the consensus heights to use, delimited by `,`.
 This should only be set if you are using a custom devnet.

-The following will enable Consensus_V0 at block 0, Consensus_V1 at block 1, etc.:
+The following settings enable each consensus version at its corresponding block:

 ```bash
 --consensus-heights 0,1,2,3....